 My qualifications and professional registration

-I am registered as an associate with the Nutrition Society of NZ which means I have met their minimum requirements that all registered nutritionists hold a Bachelor’s degree, meet their professional experience and further education requirements, and uphold their strict code of ethics.
+I am registered with the Nutrition Society of NZ which means I have met their minimum requirements that all registered nutritionists hold a Bachelor’s degree at least, meet their professional experience and further education requirements, and uphold their strict code of ethics.
 I actually hold two degrees myself: A Bachelor of Science double majoring in Human Nutrition and Exercise Science from Massey University, Auckland, and a Bachelor of Arts, majoring in Psychology from Waikato University.
 I am also completing post-grad study in various areas, including some Masters papers before I decide what to continue studying.

 The term “nutritionist” is not protected in NZ so anyone with a diploma or even an online course can call themselves a nutritionist, a nutrition coach, or a registered clinical nutritionist.
 None of those terms come with a guarantee of a degree or experience unfortunately.